PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/names.md

 {{< glossary_definition term_id="name" length="all" >}}

 {{< note >}}
-In cases when objects represent a physical entity, like a Node representing a physical host, when the host is re-created under the same name without deleting and re-creating the Node, Kubernetes treats the new host as the old one, which may lead to inconsistencies.
+In cases when objects represent a physical entity, like a Node representing a physical host, when the host is re-created under the same name without deleting and re-creating the Node, PlaidCloud treats the new host as the old one, which may lead to inconsistencies.
 {{< /note >}}

 Below are four types of commonly used name constraints for resources.